jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-2024+Objectives.md

 - **Compliance Calendar**: tracks an org's audits, assessments, required filings, due dates and related
 - **Compliance Tests**: an evaluation that determines if an org's controls are being applied according to management policies and procedures
 - **Examination**: process of reviewing/inspecting/observing/studying/analyzing specs/mechanisms/activities to understand, clarify, or obtain evidence
-- **FedRAMP: (see Domain 1) a government-wide program that standardizes the security assessment, authorization, and monitoring of cloud services and products; the program was established in 2011 to help the federal government use cloud technologies while protecting federal information
+- **FedRAMP**: (see Domain 1) a government-wide program that standardizes the security assessment, authorization, and monitoring of cloud services and products; the program was established in 2011 to help the federal government use cloud technologies while protecting federal information
 - **Findings**: results created by the application of an assessment procedure
 - **Functional order of controls**: deter, deny, detect, delay, determine, and decide
 - **Fuzzing**: uses modified inputs to test software performance under unexpected circumstances